 Even a simple shout out on LinkedIn can offer up plenty of passionate referrals.
 A little insider agency insight here: many agencies wear cobblers’ shoes when it comes to their marketing and largely live off referrals for new business.
 This is great news for you, it means people out in your network will be able to refer you to the best agencies and could save you a lot of time.

 Once you’ve started pulling a list of interesting agencies together don’t jump into a tender process straight away.
-Pitches are huge time suckers for both you and the agencies involved.
-Whilst selection processes have to be fair and thorough there’s nothing more depressing for everyone than a complete lack of chemistry in a pitch room, that could have been avoided by a 15 min call several weeks (and hundreds of hours of effort) earlier.
+Pitches are huge time sucks for both you and the agencies involved.
+Whilst selection processes have to be fair and thorough there’s nothing more depressing for everyone than a complete lack of chemistry in a pitch room that could have been avoided by a 15 min call several weeks (and hundreds of hours of effort) earlier.

 Positive agency partnerships can be really rewarding, creative and make a great impact!
-We have some great and very long-term partnerships because we put a lot into our client relationships, and we work hard to make sure we’re the right agency to help our clients.
+We have some great and very long-term partnerships because we put a lot of effort into our client relationships, and we work hard to make sure we’re the right agency to help our clients.
 If you want to find out if we might be the right agency partner for you and see how we can provide your business with post-COVID agency support, then why not give us a shout and we can arrange a quick virtual ‘cuppa’ to see if we have good chemistry.